-Why It Works
+Why This Recipe Works

-- Gentle heat allows caramelization without harming sugar's crystalline nature, letting slow-toasted sugar to behave exactly like plain granulated sugar.
+- Gentle heat allows caramelization without harming sugar's crystalline nature, letting slow-toasted sugar behave exactly like plain granulated sugar.

 - Glass and ceramic are poor conductors of heat, insulating the sugar for slow and even caramelization.